Bangladesh national cricket team: 20th century

 Bangladesh took part in the 1990 Austral-Asia Cup, the Asia Cup in 1990–91, 1995, 1997, and several other triangular tournaments.
 Still, it was not until 1998 that they won their first ODI.
 Their 22-match losing streak since their first ODI was at the time a record.

-Bangladesh posted its first ODI win against Kenya, in India. thanks largely to Mohammad Rafique, who contributed a fiery 77 runs and took 3 wickets.
-He put on 137 for the first wicket with Athar Ali Khan whose own contribution was 47.
+Bangladesh posted its first ODI win against Kenya, in India, thanks largely to Mohammad Rafique, who contributed a fiery 77 runs and took 3 wickets.
+He put on 137 for the first wicket with Athar Ali Khan, whose own contribution was 47.

-In October 1998, Bangladesh hosted (but did not participate in) the first ICC KnockOut Trophy ever held (the event later became the ICC Champions Trophy), a knock-out ODI tournament featuring all the test playing nations.
+In October 1998, Bangladesh hosted (but did not participate in) the first ICC KnockOut Trophy ever held, (Note: the event later became the ICC Champions Trophy) a knock-out ODI tournament featuring all the test-playing nations.

-Bangladesh took part in each of the 1979, 1982, 1986, 1990, and 1994 editions of the ICC Trophy, and won the trophy in 1997, in the process qualified for the 1999 World Cup.
-The then General Secretary of Bangladesh Cricket Board, Aminul Huq Moni took the initiative to install Astro Turf in Abahani Cricket Ground and Bangabandhu National Stadium so that the local players had two full seasons to prepare on the type of pitch they would playing in ICC Trophy in 1997.
+Bangladesh took part in each of the 1979, 1982, 1986, 1990, and 1994 editions of the ICC Trophy, and won the trophy in 1997, in the process qualifying for the 1999 World Cup.
+The general secretary of the Bangladesh Cricket Board, Aminul Huq Moni, took the initiative to install Astro Turf in Abahani Cricket Ground and Bangabandhu National Stadium so that the local players had two full seasons to prepare on the type of pitch they would be playing in ICC Trophy in 1997.
 Bangladesh also became a regular ICC member with the right to play ODIs and started hosting bilateral and triangular ODI tournaments.
-Earlier, in February Dhaka hosted the third and final SAARC cricket tournament.
-Bangladesh played in its first World Cup in England in 1999 and recorded their first win in a World Cup match against Scotland.
+Earlier, in February, Dhaka hosted the third and final SAARC cricket tournament.
+Bangladesh played in its first World Cup in England in 1999 and recorded its first win in a World Cup match against Scotland.
 Later on, Bangladesh created an enormous upset by beating Pakistan by 62 runs in the group match at Northampton.
 Bangladesh made 9/223 from its full 50 overs, and in reply, Pakistan could only manage 161 due to timely run-outs by wicket-keeper Khaled Mashud and some tight bowling by Khaled Mahmud, who took 3/31 from 10 overs.
 Mahmud was judged the man of the match.
 Bangladesh did not qualify for the Super Six round due to defeats in three of its five matches.
-However, the win over Pakistan, who finished runners-up to Australia, helped Bangladesh to gain test playing status the following year.
+However, the win over Pakistan, who finished runners-up to Australia, helped Bangladesh to gain test-playing status the following year.
 Bangladesh had sacked coach Gordon Greenidge, who had steered the team through the 1997 ICC Trophy and into the 1999 World Cup on the morning of the match.